 What is more valuable helping someone in need or holding tight to your “stuff”?
 No doubt, it is hard to make sacrifices and sometimes it might hurt a little but this life is too short to worry about stuff…people are what it is all about.
 Show people that you care and you might just find a heaping reward on the other side of your generosity.
 I’m not just talking about the great feeling you get when you give generously…

 After the Chaplain’s Assistant took off his tan boots and gave them to the private he went to his dorm to get his green boots and put them on for the time being.
 As he put them on he had a surprise waiting that (maybe almost literally) knocked his socks off!
 Inside his green boots, that he had not worn during his entire deployment were letters and candy from his wife and kids!
 He would not have found these items if he had not given away his tan boots!

 See a need around you today?
 What are you going to do about it?
 Who knows what you are missing out on by not taking a step and reaching out to someone else.
 Enjoy the mission!

-By the way, Inheritance of Hope is dedicated to serving families with young children with a parent battling a life-threatening illness.
-Please consider joining us in this act of service and generosity.
-Volunteer to serve or give what you can to meet the needs of these families.
-They will be blessed and you will too!!!
+By the way, Inheritance of Hope is dedicated to serving young families facing the loss of a parent.
+Please join our hope-filled community.
+Volunteer to serve or give what you can to meet the needs of families facing the uncertainty of terminal illness.
+They will be blessed and you will too!